Ben-Ganon/Obsidian_Olympus_DnD/DM Stuff/Campaign 2/Session 5 - Caves and Cabals.md

 - On the floor near the entrance is written:
-  **"The Oracle has seen all sins and virtues, and now, dear heroes, you must choose to Bash or Bullseye, don't be shy"**
+  **"The Oracle has seen all sins and virtues, and now, dear heroes, you must choose
+  To Bash or Bullseye, don't be shy
+  Unless you note the stories on the walls
+  You will become a ghost within theses halls"**
 - It is decorated from ceiling to floor with various depictions of Greek heroes.
 - **{DC 2 Intuition}** Hercules, Perseus, Odysseus, Achilles and many more are all featured depicted doing their heroic (or not so heroic) deeds
 - The only characters our  Heroes do not recognize are depictions of **five heroes** on the **left wall** that are not painted yet, and oddly resemble them.